 The secret is out … the rolling hills around Lompoc are producing some of California’s best wines.

-The result?
-A flavorful concentration of fruit that produces extraordinary Pinot Noir, Chardonnay, Syrah and other cool climate wines.
+Experience a flavorful concentration of fruit that produces extraordinary Pinot Noir, Chardonnay, Syrah and other cool climate wines.

 Head to the Sta.
-Rita Hills for some beautiful scenery and wine country ambiance, along Highway 246 and Santa Rosa Road.
+Rita Hills AVA for some beautiful scenery and wine country ambiance, along Highway 246 and Santa Rosa Road.
 This is California wine tasting at its best.
-You’ll find beautiful estate wineries and vineyards including Babcock, Foley, Melville and Sanford.
+You'll find beautiful estate wineries and vineyards including Babcock, Foley, Melville and Sanford.